kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 Serving on http://0.0.0.0:8080
 ```

-Next, you want to open another window of Terminal.app on Mac (on Windows, a Powershell window), then execute:
+Next, you want to open one more window of Command Line Interface, then execute:

 ```
 $ cd $VisualInspectionInKatalonStudio_Reborn